Thaodev23/portfolio/README.md

 ## User Story

 ```
-AS A web development student
+AS a web development student
-I WANT to showcase my portfolio to potential employer(s)
+I want to showcase my portfolio to potential employer(s)
-SO THAT employer(s) can decide whether or not I will be a employee for their company
+SO that employer(s) can decide whether or not I will be a employee for their company
 ```

 ## Acceptance Criteria

 ```
-GIVEN that an employer(s) need to sample my previous work
+GIVEN that employer(s) need to sample my previous work
 WHEN the employer(s) upload my portfolio
 THEN the employer(s) are presented with my name, a photo of me, and links to sections about my biography, projects, work experiences, and how to contact me
 WHEN the employer(s) click on one of the links in the navigation bar